feathersjs/docs/rest/readme.md

 curl 'http://localhost:3030/messages/' -H 'Content-Type: application/json' --data-binary '{ "text": "Learning Feathers!" }'
 ```

-You should see the created message logged on the console and when going to [localhost:3030/messages/](http://localhost:3030/messages/) see the newly created message.
+And should see the created message logged on the console.
+When going to [localhost:3030/messages/](http://localhost:3030/messages/) we see the newly created message.

 ## Query, route and middleware parameters